VRCC Calendar Ad

 Tundra

 Thanks for all the great reply's...looks like there's quite a bit of interest in these bikes.
-I really rarely see them on the road Shocked Everyone near me rides "Harley's".
+I really rarely see them on the road :o Everyone near me rides "Harley's".
 I actually aquired a Deuce.
 My neighbor has been going through a bloody divorce, she calls the police on him after a fight two nights ago.
 She runs inside and bloodys her lip first.
 They come, he goes to jail.
 He bonds out and knocks on my door yesterday, with a Sheriff's Deputy.
 He can't be on his property now without one.
 He asks if I will keep his bike for a while, till this is worked out.
 She has taken a hammer to his old gas tank and has put suger in the tank, real evil type.
 I say no problem Mike, he signs it over to me as a gift?
 I guess it's just for legal/divorce purposes?
 He din't say in front of the Sheriff, I didn't ask.
 He couldn't ride it away, because his license is suspended.

-Oh well, with all that being said, wish it was a Connie cooldude
+Oh well, with all that being said, wish it was a Connie :cooldude:

 Fudgie, your buddie has Kawie's motto licked..."Kawasaki let's the good times roll"